exercism/website-copy/pages/strategy.md

 We aim to fix this by determining the optimal set and order of core exercises within a track, which will provide a sensible progression for students and be fun to review for mentors.

-_Update: We have called this this the [Track Anatomy Project](https://exercism.io/blog/track-anatomy-project).
+_Update: We have called this the [Track Anatomy Project](https://exercism.io/blog/track-anatomy-project).
 In our prototype Track (Ruby), the result of the Track Anatomy Project saw a average reduction in waiting time from one week to half a day, and reduced the queue from hundreds to ~30 at any time.
 It also saw a doubling in the number of submissions per week and dramatically increased mentor retention, with the most active weekly number mentors of any track.
 Encoding this into a framework and applying it to all tracks should have a dramatic positively effect on mentor enjoyment._

 ### Automatically analyze common solutions